TheShepherdJournal/OTJ-08202017/Share.md

 If you want to reference news or an event but it is posted elsewhere, feel free to enter a description and then cite a URL or source.

+Add your story or comment on an existing story [inside the Google Docs version of this publication.](https://docs.google.com/document/d/16zKEo2zGg3uzQTXMztq4bf8_SgdxE5QvqI-pedtTbik/edit?usp=sharing)

 *News tips can also be emailed to [editor@shepherdhistory.org](mailto:editor@shepherdhistory.org)*